francesco1203/panda_arm_position_control_commands/README.md

 On LinuxUbuntu, using cmd:

-- 0. Download and run your moveit and rviz simulator (you can use: sudo apt install ros-jazzy-moveit-resources-panda)
+- 0. Download and run your moveit and rviz simulator (for example you can use: sudo apt install ros-jazzy-moveit-resources-panda)

 Write your commands in src/pacchetto_nodi/config/task_config.yaml